 Frequently Asked Questions

-Should I complete general education courses before I apply to any of the Health Information Management programs?
+Should I complete general education courses before I apply to the Cancer Registry Management program?

-When is the best time of year to apply to any of the Health Information Management Programs?
+When is the best time of year to apply to the Cancer Registry Management program?

 Is a credential required to work in the healthcare industry?